 Reasonable Use and Exemptions

 A South Dakota non-compete agreement must also meet all reasonable use and exemption guidelines.
 For example, the restriction can only apply to the same business or profession as that carried on by the employer.
-In addition, a non-compete agreement in South Dakota cannot exceed more than two years.
+In addition, a non-compete agreement in South Dakota cannot exceed two years.
 A reasonable geographic area has to be specified, and the scope of the agreement could not be unduly harsh or restricted on the employee.
-The employer must be able to justify why certain geographic restrictions are being given.
+The employer must justify why certain geographic restrictions are being given.

 - Enforceable when terminated without cause?
 Yes, factor